 Introduction to MySQL Replication

 The following article provides an outline for MySQL Replication.
-For maintaining high availability of database and load balancing when a large number of users are accessing the MySQL database, various strategies need to be implemented and multiple database servers can be used that work together with the server and the users.
-In this case, it is very easy to provide this facility if all the operations are read-only which means no operation is performed on the data present in the database servers only the available data is retrieved.
+For maintaining the high availability of the database and load balancing when a large number of users are accessing the MySQL database, various strategies need to be implemented, and multiple database servers can be used that work together with the server and the users.
+In this case, it is straightforward to provide this facility if all the operations are read-only, which means no operation is performed on the data present in the database servers.
+Only the available data is retrieved.

-But in the case of reading or write servers that involve all kinds of manipulations on the data of the database becomes difficult.
-This is because a single change in one database should be reflected in all the database servers that are serving the users.
+But in the case of reading or writing servers that involve all kinds of manipulations on the database’s data becomes difficult.
+This is because a single change in one database should be reflected in all the servers serving the users.
 This is called replication of the data.
-Where a single change in the database server needs to be done in all the database servers with which it is working to provide high availability to the end-users.
+A single change in the database server must be done in all the servers with which it works to provide high availability to the end users.

 Given below is the working of MySQL Replication: